hackclub/assemble/judging.md

 - outstandingly hacky
 - the biggest fish (random one open to interpretation)

-Judges also have discression to create a category on the fly & we'd have someone standing-by at a local makerspace ready to laser cut the name for a new trophy.
+Judges also have discretion to create a category on the fly & we'd have someone standing-by at a local makerspace ready to laser cut the name for a new trophy.

 ### Scrapbook voting w/ science fair period